4 Nov 2022

 Usually, companies or individuals will get their lawyers to draft and send the letter on their behalf.

 A lawyer is not necessary, however.
-Anyone can send a letter of demand, regardless of whether they are a person or company.
+Anyone can send a letter of demand, regardless of whether they are a person or a company.

 You should also attach other relevant documentation to the letter, which might include contracts you have entered with the debtor.
 Other examples of relevant documentation include correspondence such as reminder letters and invoices.
 These documents will help substantiate your claims and convince the debtor of their wrongdoing.

 Secondly, you should set a clear deadline by which your demands should be met.
 You should also state that should your demands not be met by such date that you will institute legal proceedings against the debtor.
 It is best to be specific when setting a deadline by including the actual date to ensure the recipient is as clearly informed as possible.

 Normally, a deadline of 1-3 weeks from the date of sending the letter is best.
 If you set the deadline too short, the debtor will not have a proper opportunity to consider their legal position, reducing the chance that a settlement is reached.

 Finally, you should include certain key details that all letters have.
 This includes the date, your full name, and your contact details (email, address, telephone number).

 You have probably realised that writing a letter of demand is no easy task.
 To make sure you don’t leave anything essential out, you can use our sample letter of demand for the payment of goods and services here.
 We also have a letter of demand for loan repayment or purchase reimbursements here.

 A letter of demand may enable you to avoid instituting formal legal proceedings altogether against the debtor.
 Since the letter of demand is in writing, it adds an element of formality to your demand to get repayment.
 It tells the debtor that the creditor is serious about his or her efforts to be repaid.